alterway/formations/cours/cloud/cloud.en.md

 Cf. <http://12factor.net/>

-## Derrière le cloud
+## Behind cloud

-### Comment implémenter un service de Compute
+### How to implement a Compute service

-- Virtualisation
+- Virtualization
 - Containers
 - Bare metal

-### Implémentation du stockage : (Software Defined Storage) SDS
+### Storage implementation: (Software Defined Storage) SDS

-- **Attention** : ne pas confondre avec le sujet block vs objet
+- **Warning** : not to be confiused with the block vs object topic

-- Utilisation de commodity hardware
+- Use of commodity hardware
-- Pas de RAID matériel
+- No hardware RAID
-- Le logiciel est responsable de garantir les données
+- Software is reponsible for the data
-- Les pannes matérielles sont prises en compte et gérées
+- Hardware failures are taken into account and managed
-- Le projet **Ceph** et le composant **OpenStack Swift** implémentent du SDS
+- The **Ceph** project and the **OpenStack Swift** component implement SDS
-- Voir aussi **Scality**
+- See also **Scality**

 ### SDS - CAP theorem